SalomePlatform/shaper/src/SketchPlugin/doc/perpendicularFeature.rst

 Perpendicular constraint
 ========================

-Perpendicular constraint fixes two lines to lie at 90 degrees to one another.
+Perpendicular constraint fixes two lines at 90 degrees to one another.

-To create Perpendicular in the active Sketch:
+To create a Perpendicular constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Perpendicular* item  or
 #. click **Perpendicular** button in Sketch toolbar: